Wednesday, August 09, 2017 8:00AM / Proshare Research

-In terms of scale, whether it is book value or loans & advances or customer deposits or total income or branches network or employee base, FBNH is either second largest or third largest bank in Nigeria.
-However, primarily due to weak loan book and lower profitability, FBNH is currently positioned a bit low in the overall banking sector.
+FBNH is second largest in terms of book value, customer deposits, total income and third largest in terms of loans & advances, branches network, employee base in Nigeria.
+However, primarily due to weak loan book and lower profitability, FBNH is currently positioned a bit lower in the overall banking sector.

-Our analysis showed that the bank’s market position was largely retained given FBNH’s deep customer deposit of N3.093trillion and a book value of N602billion.
-The amount of N2.063trillion in loans and advances justifies the bank’s inclusion among the tier 1 banks.
+Our analysis showed that the market position was largely retained given FBNH’s deep customer deposit of N3.093trillion and a book value of N602billion.
+The amount of N2.063trillion in loans and advances justifies the inclusion of FirstBank among the tier 1 banks.
 Evidently, most of the banks risk parameters have tilted upwards which was reflective after the 2016 financial horizon.
-FBNH’s capital adequacy ratio sharpened slightly from 17.9% to 18.1% though it remained the bank with lowest capital adequacy ratio among the Tier 1 banks.
+The Bank’s capital adequacy ratio remained stabilised at 17.8%.
+It remained the bank with lowest capital adequacy ratio among the Tier 1 banks.
 Regardless, it is relatively higher than the banking sector’s common equalization of 13.1% and higher than most tier 2 banks.

-The jolt in FBNH’s long term borrowing partly due to devaluation when compared to a tepid increase in equity triggered an outward cave in its gearing ratio from 54.4% to 64.6%; interestingly, the lowest gearing ratio among its peer.
-The report thus admits that the capacity to hewn revenue as a growth tool by the holdco is not in doubt given the fact that it declared the highest pre-provision operating profit in the sector.
+The jolt in FBNH’s long term borrowing partly due to devaluation when compared to a tepid increase in equity triggered an outward cave in its gearing ratio.
+The report thus admits that the capacity to hewn revenue as a growth tool by the Holdco is not in doubt given the fact that it declared the highest pre-provision operating profit in the sector.

 FBNH’s consistent strong yield on its interest earning asset has contributed to its rate of revenue accretion and do share a positive correlation with its net interest margin.
-Post mortem carried out during our analysis further showed a crippling in FBNH’s operating profit steaming from the increase in the bank’s non-performing loans (NPLs), as the NPLs of the bank rose to 24%.
-The crippling in operating profit from 19% to 3% portrays the weight of credit losses on the bank’s revenue at the end of 2016.
+Post mortem carried out during our analysis further showed a crippling in FBNH’s operating profit steaming from the increase in the bank’s non-performing loans (NPLs), as the NPLs of the bank rose to 24.4% as at year end 2016.
+The crippling in operating profit margin from 19.4% (2014) to 3.9% (2016) portrays the weight of credit losses on the Group’s revenue at the end of 2016.

-FBNH’s 75% loan concentration in the oil sector made its loan portfolio have a relatively thin deviation while it appears more rent focused.
+FBN’s 42.2% loan concentration in the oil sector made its loan portfolio have a relatively thin deviation while it appears more rent focused.
 The causation of a negative anti-clockwise movement in oil price on the quality of its asset was inevitable.
-This placed FBNHs as the bank with the highest quantum of non-performing loans among tier 1 banks.
+This placed FBN as the bank with the highest quantum of non-performing loans among tier 1 banks.
 Thus, the fallout has been a relatively weak loan yield, erosion in asset quality and an escalation in risk.
-The presence of high cost of risk and the loan to deposit ratio of 66.7% has reduced FBNH’s headroom for counter cyclical lending.
-Although loan impairment is a concern, FBNH still tempered down cost to income ratio in a cycle of rising inflation.
+The presence of high cost of risk and the loan to deposit ratio of 77.1% has reduced FBN’s headroom for counter cyclical lending.
+Although loan impairment is a concern, FBN still tempered down cost to income ratio in a cycle of rising inflation.

 Finally, the report highlighted that the cost to income ratio and cost to deposit are on the up rise while it also carried out a recall on the macro environment and a comparative analysis of the banking sector.